Icon of a hand with the index finger pointing up, signifying number one or attention.

 What do I have to do so that I don’t get left with the costs of a defect?

-The buyer must check the property immediately after the purchase and report defects they discover to the seller immediately.
-It must be clear from the notification that you intend to hold the seller liable for the defect.
-For this reason, within the legal sense it is not only considered a notification, but rather also a complaint.
-To prove that the complaint has been made at the right time, it is advisable to send it by registered mail.
-A word of warning: The complaint does not yet stop the limitation period.
+The purchaser must inspect the purchased property after acceptance and report any defects they discover to the seller within 60 days of their discovery.
+Any agreement on a shorter period is ineffective.
+(Note: for contracts concluded before January 1, 2026, the old, immediate complaint period still applies.)
+This notification must make it clear that you want to hold the seller liable for the defect.
+For this reason, from a legal perspective, this is not just a notification, but a complaint.
+To prove that the complaint was submitted at the correct time, it is advisable to send a complaint by registered mail.
+Please note: This complaint does not stop the limitation period.

 Can I send it at any time?